lichaozhy/tjucs-airank-2025/document/rule/README.md

 ## ⏰ Update Frequency

-- The Leaderboards are updated once a week, and a snapshot of the results is taken on the first working day of each week, as the leaderboards of the previous week.
+- The Leaderboards are updated every two weeks.
 - Each manufacturer is only allowed to submit an evaluation application once a month.
 After receiving the evaluation application, it is generally updated within 7 working days.

 ---